Mount Elbrus Traverse

-Slings - medium sling (120cm) is adequate, used in an emergency to attach yourself to the guide who will have a rope and also for attaching yourself to the fixed line.
+Sling - a medium sling (120cm) is adequate, used in an emergency to attach yourself to the guide who will have a rope and also for attaching yourself to the fixed line.

 Helmet - it is not necessary to use a helmet on this trip, there being no overhead danger of rockfall, but some people do like to bring a lid for routine and additional safety.

 Choose a scheduled date or contact us to set up private dates or a bespoke itinerary.
 The minimum deposit is £100.00 and the balance is due six weeks before travel.

 - Altitude 5642m